gem-library/gem/docs/docs/installation.md

 # {{page.title}}

 This page presents how to get going with the **GEM Library**.
-Most users would consider installing the library from the binary release.
-The release contains binaries for most version of Matlab on Linux, Windows and MacOS, as well as Linux binaries for Octave 4.2.
-The first section explains how to do this.
-A full step by step procedure is [then](#installing-from-source) also described to install the full library from the source code.
+The easiest way to do so is by downloading the release package, as described in the [first section below](#installing-a-release).
+It is also possible to install the library from the source code as described in the [second section](#installing-from-source).

 ## Installing a release

-After downloading the [**latest**](https://github.com/gem-library/gem/releases) version of the library, uncompress it in a `desired_folder`.
+The release includes binaries for Matlab on Linux, Windows and MacOS, as well as for Octave 4.2 on Linux.
+After [**downloading the latest release**](https://github.com/gem-library/gem/releases) of the library, uncompress it in a `desired_folder`.
 This created the folder `desired_folder/gem`.

 ### Setting up the path